-The main issues arising from this prior approval notification are whether the proposed monopole and cabinets, due to their scale and siting, would be a visually obtrusive feature which would be detrimental to the character and appearance of the area, and whether any perceived harm would outweigh the significant social and economic benefits associated with the increased service provision attributed to the proposal and other valid material considerations as outlined in the NPPF, which fully supports the roll out of 5G and the next generation connectivity to accelerate business opportunities and growth to ensure the economy is resilient and competitive, and also the relevant objectives and policies within the Gloucester, Cheltenham and Tewkesbury Joint Core Strategy, the Gloucester City Council - Council Plan, the Gloucester City Digital Strategy (draft), the SEP for Gloucestershire 2.0, and the Gfirst LEP Gloucestershire LIS (draft).
+The main issues arising from this prior approval application are whether the proposed streetpole and cabinets, due to their scale and siting, are acceptable, and whether any perceived harm would outweigh the significant social and economic benefits associated with the increased and improved connectivity provided by the proposal and other valid material considerations as outlined in the NPPF, which fully supports the roll out of 5G and the next generation connectivity to accelerate business opportunities and growth to ensure the economy is resilient and competitive.

-The monopole and associated antennas fully comply with the NPPF, Policy INF6 of the Gloucester, Cheltenham and Tewkesbury Joint Core Strategy, the Gloucester City Council - Council Plan, the Gloucester City Digital Strategy (draft), the SEP for Gloucestershire 2.0, and the Gfirst LEP Gloucestershire LIS (draft) as it will increase overall connectivity for the area of Lower Tuffley.
+The streetpole and associated antennas fully comply with the NPPF as it will increase overall connectivity across this area of Tuffley.
 Access to a high quality, reliable superfast mobile network is not just 'a nice to have' but an essential part of everyday life.
-Indeed many, including the former Minister for Digital Infrastructure Matt Warman, consider it to be the fourth utility service as important as gas, water and electricity, a life line for many especially during the COVID-19 pandemic where people were able to see their loved ones, speak to friends and family and arrange virtual meetings allowing some form of normality in a very abnormal situation.
+Indeed many, including the former Minister for Digital Infrastructure Matt Warman, consider it to be the fourth utility service as important as gas, water and electricity, a lifeline for many especially during the COVID-19 pandemic where people were able to see their loved ones, speak to friends and family and arrange virtual meetings allowing some form of normality in a very abnormal situation.